Southdale Center: 1991–2008: Expansion, Dayton's merger, and store closures

 In 1991, Dayton's announced plans to construct a significantly larger store directly north of their current location.
 These plans included the demolition of the original Dayton's store to be replaced with more stores, plus a larger "garden court", and the construction of various multi-level parking garages; these plans were eventually constructed and finalized in the early 1990s.
 On June 30, 1997, Southdale Center was sold to the O'Connor Group, a New York-based real estate company for $125 million.
 Around this time, Southdale converted most of its basement into a singular anchor store, which became Marshalls; surrounding the new anchor were several specialty shops and mall management offices.
 Dayton's acquired Marshall Field's and rebranded with the Marshall Field's nameplate in 2001.

 During the early 2000s, following fear of competition from nearby Eden Prairie Center and Mall of America, Southdale announced further plans to renovate the center again.
-A complete remodeling of the center occurred in 2001, followed by a large addition to the southern half of the property; the addition included a sixteen screen movie theater along with an entertainment district of restaurants and shops called "The District on France".
+A complete remodeling of the center occurred in 2001, followed by a large addition to the southern half of the property; the addition included a sixteen-screen movie theater along with an entertainment district of restaurants and shops called "The District on France".
 "The District on France" included several "upscale" dining options, including California Pizza Kitchen, The Cheesecake Factory, and Maggiano's Little Italy.
 A renovation of the less-traveled third floor also occurred, with the addition of teen-geared stores; this addition was called "Trendz on Top".

-Throughout the mid 2000s, Southdale began struggling with maintaining a low vacancy rate.
+Throughout the mid-2000s, Southdale began struggling with maintaining a low vacancy rate.
 The May Department Stores Company acquired Marshall Field's in 2004, and promptly closed the Twin Cities area Mervyn's.
-After the closure of Mervyn's in 2004, several tenants followed and ended their leases as well; national retailers like The Bombay Company, Crate & Barrel, Ritz Camera, and Select Comfort all announced closures of their Southdale locations.
+After the closure of Mervyn's in 2004, several tenants followed and ended their leases as well; national retailers like Bombay Company, Crate & Barrel, Ritz Camera, and Select Comfort all announced closures of their Southdale locations.
 Talks of a Dick's Sporting Goods filling the space formerly leased by Mervyn's occurred, but those plans never took off and eventually dissolved.
 In 2006, Marshall Fields was rebranded as Macy's.